Clan and Dojo Overview

 Note: Console and PC Clans are entirely separate entities.
 A PC account cannot be part of a Console Clan and vice versa.
 PC players also cannot visit the dojo of a Console Clan and vice versa, by any means.

-Each clan member in a guild will have a rank.
-The creator of the guild is automatically assigned the rank of Warlord and has all of the permissions possible assigned to them.
-Any new players will start out at the Initiate rank and can be promoted by a player who has the Promotion role assigned to their rank.
-The names and the permissions of these ranks can all be edited by the Ruler of the clan.
-Below is a list of the default rank names and their default permission sets.
+Each clan member in a guild will have a member rank.
+The creator of the guild is automatically assigned the member rank of Warlord and has all of the permissions possible assigned to them.
+Any new players will start out at the Initiate member rank and can be promoted by a player who has the Promotion role assigned to their member rank.
+The names and the permissions of these member ranks can all be edited by the Ruler of the clan.
+Below is a list of the default member rank names and their default permission sets.

 Permissions: Ruler | Recruiter | Regulator | Promotion | Architect | Host | Treasurer | Tech | Tactician